- All undergraduate students must apply via OneApp. Applications open September 15, 2021.

 - Involvement in social justice efforts through volunteer, professional, and/or educational experiences.

-- Recipients shall be majoring in criminal justice in the Department of Sociology.
+- Recipients shall be majoring in criminal justice in the Department of Sociology and Criminal Justice.

 - Recipients shall be in the phase of their education of completing an internship in the area of community-based corrections and youth programs determined by the administering authority.